 But this incredible park is not just for the turtles.
 Ho’okipa is a world-class destination for windsurfing and has been the Maui surfer mecca for almost a hundred years!

-Whether you just want to have a glance from Ho’okipa Lookout on your way to The Road to Hana or spend a sunny afternoon enjoying the facilities, this guide will cover everything you need to know for planning your visit.
+Whether you just want to have a glance from Ho’okipa Lookout on your way to The Road to Hana or spend a sunny afternoon enjoying the facilities, I will cover everything you need to know for planning your visit in this guide!

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂